seL4/sel4-tutorials/README.md

 Various tutorials for using seL4, its libraries, and CAmkES.

 ## Prerequisites

-Download the prerequisites for building and running the tutorial code following the [instructions](Prerequisites.md).
+Follow the instructions for setting up your host environment on the [seL4 docsite](https://docs.sel4.systems/HostDependencies).

 ## Starting a tutorial